giellalt/lang-nob/adverbs-stems.md

 # Bokmål adverbs

-adv  the tag +Adv
+LEXICON adv  adds the tag +Adv

-dt  Also +Adv  perhaps unify, perhaps not.
+LEXICON dt  also ads +Adv  perhaps unify, perhaps not.

-Adverb
+Adverb lists some 600 Norwegian adverbs, including MWE such as "i live"